3kh0/ext-remover/README.md

 credit LittleMissNyan for the swag logo

 This bookmarklet exploit that can force-disable any extension installed on Google Chrome.
 Also known as LTBEEF.
-And for some reason I put a unenroll exploit aswell yippee

 **DO NOT UPDATE YOUR CHROMEBOOK!
-This exploit has been patched in versions 106 and above, so do not update!** If your version is above 106, [try this method](https://github.com/3kh0/ext-remover#for-v106-and-up) Need help to stop updates?
+This exploit gets patched relatively quickly, so do not update!** Need help to stop updates?
 [Click here to learn how!](https://caub.glitch.me/)

 If you need any help, please go here: https://github.com/3kh0/ext-remover/discussions